Where to See Penguins in the Wild in New Zealand

 But, since it was just getting dark as we were leaving Penguin Place, and we were so close, my friend and I jokingly (but seriously) mentioned that we should stop by and do that tour too!
 And our tour guide, being awesome, called up the Albatross Center and said, “Hey, I know it’s really foggy, but are you still going out to do your penguin tour?”
 And they said, “Yes, you can come if you get here in 5 minutes!”

 This was the best moment of the entire trip, made even better by the fact that it was spontaneous.
 And even better by the fact that our tour guide had never done this before either, and was literally jumping up and down because they told him he could come down with us.

-It was adorable.
-And also terrifying because we didn’t know he was there until his face suddenly appeared out of the dark as he excitedly pointed things out to us.
+We watched about 10 little penguins slowly came up on the shore and cautiously scrambled up it to their homes.
 I’d say we probably watched for about half an hour before they all came up.
 They were SO CUTE.
 And SO CLOSE.
 It was absolutely wonderful!

 They are SUPER tiny and SUPER adorable!
 You have to see these little penguins in the wild.

-Other Places in New Zealand to See Penguins
+Other Places to See Penguins in New Zealand

-Save one of the pins below:
+Save one of the pins below for future trip planning: